Methodology | Pew Research Center

 Overview

-The survey includes an oversample of non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of this smaller demographic subgroup.
-Oversampled groups are weighted back to reflect their correct proportions in the population.
+The survey includes an oversample of Muslim, Jewish and non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
+These oversampled groups are weighted back to reflect their correct proportions in the population.

-SSRS conducted the survey for Pew Research Center via online (n=3,383) and live telephone (n=141) interviewing.
+SSRS conducted the survey for Pew Research Center via online (n=3,377) and live telephone (n=130) interviewing.
 Interviews were conducted in both English and Spanish.

 To learn more about the ATP, read “About the American Trends Panel.”